luan-prates/CIMV/foundation/jack_and_the_beanstalk.md

 reached home, Jack’s mother was very angry.
 She said, "You fool!
 He took away your cow and gave you some beans!"
 She threw the beans out of the window.

+Jack was very sad and went to sleep without dinner.
+The next day, when Jack woke up in the morning and looked out of the window, he saw that a huge beanstalk had grown from his magic beans!
+He climbed up the beanstalk and reached a kingdom in the sky.
+There lived a giant and his wife.
+Jack went inside the house and found the giant’s wife in the kitchen.
+Jack said, "Could you please give me something to eat?
+I am so hungry!"
+The kind wife gave him bread and some milk.
+While he was eating, the giant came home.